 If there is a vibration of metal rotors, drums, or brake pad backing plates you can hear a loud noise during the brake application.
 Because of the excess corrosion, a lot of rust can form over time on non-contact, outer perimeter areas of rotors and drums, which can be the main reason for this cause.

-Most of the brake pads have sensors in it.
+Most of the brake pads have sensors in them.
 The metal sensor usually becomes defined and makes contact with the disc when a 12 mm thick brake pad is 3mm worn out.
-On new vehicles, the display will show this warning .
-If the brake pads are worn to about 25%, they need to be replaced, it also depends on how you drive .
+On new vehicles, the display will show this warning.
+If the brake pads are worn to about 25%, they need to be replaced, it also depends on how you drive.

 On worn brake rotors, if you follow the rotor to the edge, you can usually see a noticeable lip.
 This lip is created as the brake pads don’t normally contact all of the rotor surfaces and therefore leaves an outer lip when the rotors are worn down.
 It’s very common in cold weather when getting the brakes extremely hot under repeated heavy use can lead to metal expansion which also causes more contact where it shouldn’t be.